molginc/irb1100-hardware-interface/README.md

 ## Roadmap
 <div id="roadmap"></div>

-- [x] Replace incompatible RWS service with manual robot descritption publisher to run EGM (see more details from [here](https://github.com/ros-industrial/abb_robot_driver/issues/33)).
+- [x] Replace OmniCore Controller (RobotWare 7.0+) incompatible RWS services with RWS.
 - [x] Install the drivers
 - [x] Test the driver with RobotStudio
 - [] Test the driver on the IRB1100 robot
 - [] Integrate the hardware interface with MoveIt! to use the moveit commander for controlling the arm.
 - [] Transfer the packages to a ROS2 environment
-- [] Modify the [abb_rws](https://github.com/ros-industrial/abb_librws) driver and the [State Machine AddIn](https://robotapps.robotstudio.com/#/viewApp/c163de01-792e-4892-a290-37dbe050b6e1) to become compatible with the OmniController (this enables using the full capadbilities of the [abb_robot_driver](https://github.com/ros-industrial/abb_robot_driver) package)

 <p align="right">(<a href="#top">back to top</a>)</p>